-Difficulty breathing is one of the more frightening symptoms of acid reflux or the chronic form of the condition, gastroesophageal reflux disease (GERD).
-Research published in the Journal of Clinical Gastroenterology notes that GERD may be associated with breathing difficulties such as bronchoaspiration, which can sometimes lead to life-threatening respiratory complications.
+Difficulty breathing is one of the more frightening symptoms of acid reflux and the chronic form of the condition, which is called gastroesophageal reflux disease (GERD).
+GERD can be associated with breathing difficulties such as bronchospasm and aspiration.
+These difficulties can sometimes lead to life-threatening respiratory complications.

-Shortness of breath, also called dyspnea, occurs with GERD because stomach acid that creeps into the esophagus can cause it to narrow.
-According to the American Speech-Language-Hearing Association (ASHA), when gastric acid reaches the vocal folds, airways, and lungs, it can cause a swelling of the passages which can lead to atypical asthma reactions.
-Such airway damage can affect breathing by causing coughing or wheezing and making swallowing solid foods more difficult.
+Shortness of breath, also called dyspnea, occurs with GERD because stomach acid that creeps into the esophagus can enter the lungs, particularly during sleep, and cause swelling of the airways.
+This can lead to asthma reactions or cause aspiration pneumonia.
+Such airway damage can affect breathing by causing coughing or wheezing.

-While shortness of breath can occur in GERD alone, it often occurs in conjunction with asthma, as the two conditions are often linked.
+Shortness of breath can occur in GERD alone, but it also often occurs in conjunction with asthma.
+The two conditions are often linked.
 In fact, the Cleveland Clinic estimates that:

-- more than three quarters of asthma patients also suffer from GERD
+- more than three-quarters of people with asthma also experience GERD

 - people with asthma are twice as likely as those without asthma to have GERD

-- those with a severe, chronic form of asthma that’s resistant to treatment are most likely to also have GERD
+- people with a severe, chronic form of asthma that’s resistant to treatment are most likely to also have GERD

 Although research has shown a relationship between asthma and GERD, the exact link between the two conditions is uncertain.
-One possibility is that acid flow causes injury to the throat lining, airways, and lungs, making inhalation difficult.
-Another reason may be that when acid enters the esophagus, it triggers a nerve reflex that causes airways to constrict to keep acid out, which leads to shortness of breath.
+One possibility is that acid flow causes injury to the throat lining, airways, and lungs.
+This can bring about an asthma attack in those who have preexisting asthma.
+Another reason may be that when acid enters the esophagus, it triggers a nerve reflex that causes airways to constrict to keep acid out.
+This leads to shortness of breath.

 - starts in adulthood

-- symptoms worsen after eating, exercise, lying down, or at night
+- worsens after stress, eating, exercise, lying down, or at night

 - fails to respond to standard treatments

-Whether your shortness of breath is related strictly to GERD or is due to GERD-related asthma, there are steps you can take to prevent and treat it.
-Often, the most effective steps involve controlling or adjusting personal behavior.
-Here are a few recommendations:
+Whether your shortness of breath is related strictly to GERD or is due to GERD-related asthma, there are small steps you can take to prevent and treat it.
+Often, the most effective steps to prevent GERD involve making some lifestyle changes.
+Here are some tips:

-- Avoid wearing tight belts and clothing that put pressure on your abdomen.
+- Avoid wearing tight belts and clothing that puts pressure on your abdomen.